-4.2.5 Appeals: The decisions of a hearing body may be appealed in accordance with the principles established in Section 4.3.6 for disciplinary cases and 4.4.9 for non-disciplinary cases.
-Procedures for filing and acting on appeals shall be as follows:
+- 2. Revocation of privileges. - 3.
+Revocation of registration of a student organization. - 4.
+Other action deemed appropriate to a specific - 4.2.5 Appeals: The decisions of a hearing body may be appealed in accordance with the principles established in Section 4.3.6 for disciplinary cases and 4.4.9 for non-disciplinary cases.
+Procedures for filing and acting on appeals shall be as follows: - a.

-- a.
 The appeal must be submitted in writing to the appropriate judiciary within three (3) class days following written notification of the original decision. - b.
 If a group is involved, a representative designated by the group shall act in behalf of the group. - c.
-The appellate body shall request relevant information, review the case and the procedures used, and then decide as follows: - 1.
-There are not sufficient reasons for another hearing and the decision of the lower judiciary shall stand, or - 2.
+The appellate body shall request relevant information, review the case and the procedures used, and then decide as follows: - There are not sufficient reasons for another hearing and the decision of the lower judiciary shall stand, or - 2.
 The lower judiciary shall be directed to rehear the case or to reconsider or clarify its decision, or - 3.
-The appellate body may affirm, reverse, or modify the decision, or in extraordinary circumstances, elect to rehear the case in its entirety.

-4.2.6 Reconsideration: Each hearing body shall make provision to allow a complainant or respondent to request reconsideration of a case within (60) sixty class days if it is determined that new evidence has arisen.
-An exception to the time provision may be granted by the appropriate hearing body.

-4.2.7 Members of a judiciary involved or possessing other conflicts of interest in a case at issue shall be disqualified from sitting on the judiciary for that specific case.
+The appellate body may affirm, reverse, or modify the decision, or in extraordinary circumstances, elect to rehear the case in its entirety. - 4.2.6 Reconsideration: Each hearing body shall make provision to allow a complainant or respondent to request reconsideration of a case within (60) sixty class days if it is determined that new evidence has arisen.
+An exception to the time provision may be granted by the appropriate hearing body. - 4.2.7 Members of a judiciary involved or possessing other conflicts of interest in a case at issue shall be disqualified from sitting on the judiciary for that specific case.